-Who is al-Baghdadi and what has made him one of the most wanted men in the world?
+Who was al-Baghdadi and what made him one of the most wanted men in the world?
 Here’s a look at the leader of ISIS.

-1. The man known as Ibrahim Abu-Bakr al-Baghdadi is believed to have been born Ibrahim Awad Ibrahim al-Badri.
+1. The man known as Abu Bakr al-Baghdadi was believed to have been born Ibrahim Awad Ibrahim al-Badri.

-3. He is believed to have earned bachelor’s, master’s and doctorate degrees from Baghdad University.
+3. He was believed to have earned bachelor’s, master’s and doctorate degrees from Baghdad University.

 4. He was a cleric in a mosque in Samarra when the United States invaded Iraq in 2003.

-5. He is believed to have been a jihadist in Iraq at that time.
+5. He was believed to have been a jihadist in Iraq at that time.